rithishsamm/myTutorialHell/Systems/ssh/ssh - secure shell.md

 instead of all stand in manual clutter configuring stuff irl Realtime. simply by using OpenSSH, connect with devices and systems in ease remotely anywhere.

 ##### Connecting to a server via OpenSSH:
+can't ssh into whatever server that exist, It has to has something known as **sshd**, which here is openssh which just sits and listen to ssh connections.
+There will be `sshd_config` which you can configure ssh based on your convenience.

+AVAILABLE AUTHENTICATION METHODS:
+ssh login syntax: `ssh username@ip` + `password`
+1) Password
+2) Public / Private Key Pair
+3) Host Based

 to check SSH exist in a machine, do `which ssh`. shows the binary location.
 To check whether SSH exist on both client and server,  do `apt search openssh-client`.

 To SSH into a machine, the syntax of the command is: